2021 Workshop Schedule

 Why choose TMTC courses

-Over thirty year experience of working with suicidal people of diverse backgrounds: culturally, sexuality and gender diverse, socio-economic.
+Extensive experience in working with suicidal people of diverse backgrounds: culturally, sexuality and gender diverse, socio-economic.

 Recognised leading thinker in promoting mental wellbeing and applying wellbeing principles to community and clinical settings

-Strongly connected to the leading wellbeing and suicide prevention researchers and practitioners internationally
+Connected to suicide prevention researchers and practitioners internationally

 Commitment to Treaty of Waitangi and inclusive of diverse cultural models in training.